cjeong1021/Mern-project-backend/proposal/proposal.md

 # Wireframes

 We're going to have App pass down data to the main/homePage component.
 We will have a posts component where users can add, edit, or delete posts.
 We will also have a comments components where users can add comments or delete comments to posts made by other users.

-### Backend Components
+# Backend Components

 For the backend, we will be using Express and MongoDB to make an API that will store posts, comments, pictures and users.
 The frontend will call the API to retrieve the data and render it on the page.

-### User Stories

-The MongoDB models will be split up into Users, Posts and Comments.

 ### Users